Koredotcom/SearchAssist-Toolkit/Blog/RAGEvaluator.md

 }
 ```

 These metrics give you a clear picture of how well your RAG application is performing across different dimensions.
-A high retrieval precision indicates that your system is effectively finding relevant information.
-A low hallucination rate suggests that your responses are generally well-grounded in the retrieved data.

 ## Best Practices and Tips